bpetermann/node-interpreter/README.md

 # Node Interpreter

-A Node/Typescript implementation of an interpreter, drawing inspiration from the excellent book ["Writing An Interpreter In Go"](https://interpreterbook.com/)
+A Node/Typescript interpreter, based of the excellent book ["Writing An Interpreter In Go"](https://interpreterbook.com/)

 ## Installation